Ara is a journalism graduate from California State University, Northridge, who is always looking to explore his writing opportunities.

 Hillary Clinton is Not Done Yet!

 Yes, you heard correctly.
 Hillary Clinton is back in the headlines again according to a report by Politico.
 It suggests that she will run for President again.
 Those of you that are in the progressive wing of the party are going to shake your heads and mutter to yourselves “oh GOD anyone but her.”
 This article will attempt to point out why such a move to nominate her again will be a risky decision.
 But doing so may be one of the most responsible decisions even if it will be risky.
 I will also attempt to analyze what Politico reports and offer my reasons for why it is worth the risk given what the United States has already been through after such a short time with this unqualified, Twitter ranting man.
 In other words, there are both risks and benefits to nominating Hillary Clinton again.
 If I were her, I wouldn't want to live the rest of my life knowing I lost a major national election to Donald Trump.
+Note: the said article that was referred to is now over 3 years old and times have certainly changed.
+That was then and Clinton announced in March 2019 that she’s not running again in an interview with the Associated Press but added that she will still continue to speak out.
+But nonetheless, here is my take on why giving her another chance to prove herself would have been an asset as well as a liability:

 1. Her Age